-Living mussels were represented by U. tumidus (abundance: low 1-5 individuals/100m), exclusively, and the majority of shells belonged this species (abundance: intermediate 1-5 shells/100m).
-Shells of U. crassus and A. cygnea occurred at abundances of 1-5 individuals/100m (Fig. 9D).
+Living mussels were represented by U. tumidus (abundance: low 1-5 individuals/100m), exclusively, and the majority of shells belonged to this species (abundance: intermediate 1-5 shells/100 m).
+Shells of U. crassus, A. cygnea and U. pictorum occurred at abundances of 1-5 individuals/100m (Fig. 9D).